IAFE-AstroNum/4WNOA/index.md

 ---

 <div class="alert alert-danger" role="alert">
-  Due to problems in the organization the workshop is currently suspendended until further notice.
+  Due to problems in the organization the workshop is currently suspendended until further notice
 </div>

 ## Scientific Rationale